NiloGregginz33/QMGRExperiments/README.md

 For Leonard Susskind to not be a theoretical physicist, we have to go to the black hole and see for ourselves And then hack it in the same way essentially, manipulating the time dependent electric charge visible as Hawking Radiation until we can model a qubit as a real black hole.

-If you need more proof look at AWSFactory where you will see emergent spacetime visualized
+If you need more proof look at AWSFactory where you will see emergent spacetime visualized and you can also run the page curve extraction demos there.
+In those files you will also be able to visualize the RYU-TAK correlation on real hardware (not simulated).

 RANT ABOUT IDEAS AND MISTAKES MADE